felipecicolin/mini_http/README.md

 # MiniHttp

-A minimal, lightweight HTTP client library for Ruby that provides a clean interface for making HTTP requests withBug reports and pull requests are welcome on GitHub at https://github.com/felipecicolin/mini_http.
-This project is intended to be a safe, welcoming space for collaboration.automatic JSON handling, SSL support, and customizable timeouts.
+A minimal, lightweight HTTP client library for Ruby that provides a clean interface for making HTTP requests with automatic JSON handling, SSL support, and customizable timeouts.

 ## Features